conan-io/conan-io.github.io/_posts/2022-05-18-New-conan-release-1-48.markdown

 - ``tools.build:tools.apple:enable_bitcode`` boolean value to enable/disable Bitcode
   Apple.
 This will set the `CMAKE_XCODE_ATTRIBUTE_BITCODE_GENERATION_MODE` and `CMAKE_XCODE_ATTRIBUTE_ENABLE_BITCODE` CMake variables when using the CMake Xcode generator.
-If other generator is used, it will add the ``-fembed-bitcode`` flag to ``CMAKE_CXX_FLAGS`` and ``CMAKE_C_FLAGS``.
+If other generator is used, it adds the ``-fembed-bitcode`` flag to ``CMAKE_CXX_FLAGS`` and ``CMAKE_C_FLAGS``.

 - ``tools.build:tools.apple:enable_arc`` boolean value to enable/disable ARC Apple Clang
   flags.
 This will set the `CMAKE_XCODE_ATTRIBUTE_CLANG_ENABLE_OBJC_ARC` CMake variable when using the CMake Xcode generator.
-If other generator is used, it will add the ``-fobjc-arc`` or ``-fno-objc-arc`` flag to ``CMAKE_CXX_FLAGS`` and ``CMAKE_C_FLAGS`` .
+If other generator is used, it adds the ``-fobjc-arc`` or ``-fno-objc-arc`` flag to ``CMAKE_CXX_FLAGS`` and ``CMAKE_C_FLAGS`` .

 - ``tools.build:tools.apple:enable_visibility`` This will set the
   `CMAKE_XCODE_ATTRIBUTE_GCC_SYMBOLS_PRIVATE_EXTERN` CMake variable when using the CMake Xcode generator.
-If other generator is used, it will add the ``-fvisibility`` flag to ``CMAKE_CXX_FLAGS`` and ``CMAKE_C_FLAGS``.
+If other generator is used, it adds the ``-fvisibility`` flag to ``CMAKE_CXX_FLAGS`` and ``CMAKE_C_FLAGS``.

-## Configuration to choose between bat or powershell scripts in Windows
+## Configuration to choose between bat or PowerShell scripts in Windows

-This version brings a new configuration option to choose between bat or powershell scripts generation.
-As you know, Conan [Environment](https://docs.conan.io/en/latest/reference/conanfile/tools/env/environment.html) class saves the information in a bat file by default in Windows.
-Now, setting the `tools.env.virtualenv:powershell` to `True`, you can generate powershell scripts instead.
+This version brings a new configuration option to choose between bat or PowerShell script generation.
+As you know, the Conan [Environment](https://docs.conan.io/en/latest/reference/conanfile/tools/env/environment.html) class saves the information in a bat file by default in Windows.
+Now, setting the `tools.env.virtualenv:powershell` to `True`, you can generate PowerShell scripts instead.
 This will also apply to the [VirtualBuildEnv](https://docs.conan.io/en/latest/reference/conanfile/tools/env/virtualbuildenv.html) and